Trae Young NBA Playoffs Player Props: Hawks vs. Celtics

 Trae Young Insights vs. the Celtics

-- Young is responsible for attempting 18.4% of his team's field goal attempts this season with 19.0 per game.
+- Young has taken 19 shots per game this season and made 8.2 per game, which account for 18.4% and 16.3%, respectively, of his team's total.

-- He's made 2.1 threes per game, or 17.5% of his team's makes from beyond the arc this season.
+- He's attempted 6.3 threes per game, or 18.4% of his team's shots from beyond the arc this season.

-- Young's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Hawks rank 10th in possessions per game with 102.9.
+- Young's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Hawks average 102.9 per game, which ranks 10th among NBA teams.

-- The Celtics are the fourth-best defensive team in the league, giving up 111.4 points per game.
+- Giving up 111.4 points per game, the Celtics are the fourth-ranked squad in the league on defense.

-- Allowing 44 rebounds per game, the Celtics are the 18th-ranked squad in the NBA.
+- Allowing 44 rebounds per game, the Celtics are the 18th-ranked squad in the league.

-- The Celtics are the second-ranked team in the NBA, allowing 23.1 assists per contest.
+- The Celtics are the second-ranked team in the NBA, giving up 23.1 assists per game.

-- In terms of 3-pointers, the Celtics have given up 11.6 makes per game, fifth in the league.
+- The Celtics allow 11.6 made 3-pointers per game, fifth-ranked in the NBA.

 Trae Young vs. the Celtics